 Please note that updating the watermark settings here can only be done by administrators of the system, and the new configuration will be applied to all existing and future Published Lightboxes.

-By default, expiry dates for Published Lightboxes cannot be more than 30 days ahead.
-However, a system change can be made by our support team to increase or decrease this to suit your needs.
+Asset Bank sites that are hosted on our Cloud servers have a max expiry date for Published Lightboxes of 30 days.
+However, a system change can be made by our support team to decrease this duration to suit your needs.

 Making changes to a Published Lightbox